Upgrade

 |

-Upgrading between non-adjacent version numbers is usually not supported.
+Upgrading between non-adjacent version numbers is not supported.

 Upgrade from Community Edition to Enterprise

-The Enterprise Edition nodes must be running the same version number of Couchbase Server as the Community Edition nodes that they are replacing, otherwise the upgrade may fail.
-This means you can’t upgrade to a newer version of Couchbase Server while also upgrading to Enterprise Edition during the same rolling upgrade.
+The Enterprise Edition nodes must be running the same version number of Couchbase Server as the Community Edition nodes that they’re replacing, otherwise the upgrade may fail.
+This means you can not upgrade to a newer version of Couchbase Server while also upgrading to Enterprise Edition during the same rolling upgrade.

-If you want to upgrade from an older version of Community Edition to a newer version of Enterprise Edition, you need to perform two separate upgrade procedures:
+If you want to upgrade from an older version of Community Edition to a later version of Enterprise Edition, you need to perform 2 separate upgrade procedures:

 -